 Gantheaume point

-This is a sublime vantage point where you can wander over orange rocks and enjoy several amazing views of Broome and the Indian Ocean.
+Gantheaume Point offers stunning coastal views and a glimpse into the prehistoric past with its preserved dinosaur footprints.
 The turquoise ocean hitting the orange rocks is a magnificent sight, especially at sunrise and sunset.
-At low tide, you can spot dinosaur footprints.
+At low tide, you can spot dinosaur footprints (130-million-year-old).

 The pearling industry